Asher Grodman

-Asher Chazen Grodman (born July 28, 1987) is an American actor and producer who stars in the CBS series Ghosts.
+Asher Chazen Grodman (born July 28, 1987) is an American actor, writer, director and producer.
+He is best known for his performance as Trevor Lefkowitz on the hit comedy Ghosts for which he earned two Critics Choice Awards nominations for Best Supporting Actor in a Comedy.
+As a filmmaker, writer, and director, he has won awards from the Tribeca Festival and Cannes Lions.

 Early life and education

-Grodman was born in New York City.
-His father, Marc Grodman, an assistant professor at the Columbia University Vagelos College of Physicians and Surgeons, is the founder of BioReference, a biotech company and led several biotech companies including GeneDx and Genosity.
+Grodman was born in New York City and raised in a rural part of New Jersey.
+His father, Marc Grodman, a professor at the Columbia University Vagelos College of Physicians and Surgeons, is the founder of BioReference Labs, a biotech company and led several biotech companies including GeneDx and Genosity.
 Raised in Califon, New Jersey as "the one Jew in a very, very not Jewish community", Grodman attended Far Hills Country Day School and Newark Academy.
 He graduated from Columbia University in 2010 with a degree in film and English.
-He was a member of Columbia's varsity fencing team.
-Grodman also holds a MFA from the American Conservatory Theater in San Francisco.
+While at Newark Academy, he was selected to the NJ All-State fencing team and was a member of the varsity at Columbia University.
+Grodman also holds an MFA from the American Conservatory Theater in San Francisco.

 Career

+In 2023 Grodman wrote, directed, produced and starred in It Was Written: the Jacksonville Jaguars Schedule Release video which was a mockumentary about the NFL being scripted.
+The film won him awards from the Tribeca Film Festival, Cannes Lions, and the Webby Awards.

+He stars in the hit CBS series Ghosts, where he plays the character of Trevor Lefkowitz, a deceased Wall Street stockbroker and party boy from the 1990s who spends eternity in a suit with no pants.
+Asher’s performance earned him a 2025 and 2026 Critics Choice Awards Nomination for Best Supporting Actor in a Comedy.

 Grodman wrote, directed, and produced The Train, a short film starring Emmy Award-winning actor Eli Wallach.
-The film was featured in film festivals such as the Cleveland International Film Festival, Vancouver International Film Festival, Sedona International Film Festival, and the Rhode Island International Film Festival.
+The film is based on the true story of a Holocaust survivor and won awards at the Cleveland International Film Festival, Sedona International Film Festival and Rhode Island International Film Festival.
+It premiered internationally at the Vancouver International Film Festival.

-Grodman stars in the CBS series Ghosts, where he plays the character of Trevor Lefkowitz, a deceased Wall Street stockbroker from the 1990s.
+He worked in theater for years appearing in shows at the American Conservatory Theater, Baltimore Center Stage, Daryl Roth 2 Theater in New York and notably played the title role in ‘Amedus’ at South Coast Rep. He has also appeared on Bookie on HBO, Chicago Med, House of Cards, Succession, Law and Order: SVU and numerous independent films.

-Grodman is an adjunct lecturer at Hunter College and he also taught acting to inmates in Rikers Island.
+Grodman worked as a substitute elementary school teacher in South Central LA before teaching acting at Hunter College.
+He also taught acting to inmates in Rikers Island.

 Personal life

 Since 1995, Grodman has been a fan of the Jacksonville Jaguars.
-He has attended their games in Jacksonville, New England, Los Angeles, and London.
-He also wrote, starred in, and co-directed the Jaguars' 2023 schedule release video.
+He's a mainstay at their games.
 Grodman is Jewish.